RPleasnick/data-collection-challenge/README.md

 This code goes to "https://static.bc-edx.com/data/web/mars_news/index.html" and summarizes the articales listed on this site.
 The saves the information in a Python list of dictionaries.

 _part_2_mars_news.ipynb_
 This code anylizes the Mars Temperature Data table at "https://static.bc-edx.com/data/web/mars_facts/temperature.html".
 It looks at the temperatures, and atmospheric pressure on Mars by Martian months.
 Finally, the Martian year is compared to the Earth year.
-All the data pulled was save to _mars_temperature_data.csv._
+All the data pulled is save to _mars_temperature_data.csv._